Resisting Large Data Variations via Introspective Transformation Network

-Introspective Convolutional Networks (ICN)~\cite{ICN} and Wasserstein Introspective Neural Networks (WINN)~\cite{WINN} adopt the introspective learning framework and strengthen the classifiers by a reclassification-by-synthesis algorithm.
-However, both of them fail to capture large data variations between the training and testing data, since most of the generated pseudo-negatives are very similar to the original samples.
-But in practice, it is very common that the test data contain unseen variations that are not in training data, such as the same objects viewed from different angles and suffered from shape deformation.
+WINN shows promising classification performance by adopting the reclassification-by-synthesis algorithm proposed by ICN~\cite{ICN}.
+However, both of them fail to capture large data variations between training and testing data since most of the generated pseudo-negatives are very similar to original samples.
+But in practice, it is very common that testing data contains unseen variations that are not in training data, such as the same objects viewed from different angles and suffered from shape deformations.

-To address this issue, we present our approach building upon the introspective learning framework to resist large data variations between training and test data.
-Arguably, even large training sets cannot fully contains all the possible variations.
-Our goal is to quickly generate extra training samples with beneficial unseen variations that is not covered by the training data to help classifiers become robust.
-We assume that we can generates such training samples by applying a transformation function $\mathcal{T}(\cdot \ ; \sigma)$ parametrized by learnable parameters $\sigma$ to the original training samples.
-Let us denote $g(\cdot \ ; \psi)$ as the function that maps the samples $x$ to the transformation parameters $\sigma$, where $\psi$ is the model parameter of the function $g$.
-The generated samples still belong to the same category of the original samples, since the transformation function $\mathcal{T}$ only changes the high-level geometric properties of the samples.
-The outline of training procedures of ITN is presented in Algorithm 1.
-We denote $S^+ = \{(x_i^+, +1), i = 1 ... |S^+|\}$ as the positive sample set, $\mathcal{T}_t(S^+) = \{(x_i^T, +1), i = 1 ... |S^+|, x_i^T = \mathcal{T}(x_i^+ ; \sigma_t)\}$ as the transformed positive sample set at the $t^{th}$ iteration with transformation parameter $\sigma_t$ and $S_t^- = \{(x_i^-, -1), i = 1 ... |S^-|\}$ as the set of pseudo-negatives drawn from $p_t(x|y=-1)$.
-We then will describe the detail of the training procedure.
+To address this issue, we present our approach that utilizes WINN to resist large data variations between training and testing data.
+Our goal is to produce beneficial unseen variations on the fly and train classifiers with self-generated unseen variations as well as original samples.
+We assume that we can produce such training samples by applying a transformation function to original training samples.
+Transformation functions only change the high-level geometric properties of the samples, which ensures the generated samples stay in the same category as original samples.
+Additionally, we use WINN to generate pseudo-negative samples that approximate transformed positive samples to further enrich the unseen variations.
+The training steps of ITN are shown in Algorithm 1.
+We will describe ITN in details in the following paragraphs with consistent notations from the previous section.

-\textbf{Discriminative model} We first demonstrate the approach of building robust classifiers with given $\sigma_t$.
-For a binary classification problem, at the $t^{th}$ iteration, the discriminative model is represented as